FAQs

 Chapter 7, also known as straight liquidation, typically eliminates unsecured debts such as credit cards and medical bills, offering a fresh financial start.
 Chapter 13, often referred to as debt consolidation or the wage earners plan, is primarily designed to halt foreclosures and repossessions.
 It allows for the repayment of overdue amounts over a 36 to 60-month period.
 In Chapter 13, it's possible to consolidate various debts, including car payments, tax debts, student loans, and support arrears.

-• Do I qualify for a Chapter 7 Bankruptcy?
+• Do I qualify for a Chapter 7 bankruptcy?

 • Will I lose any property?